 The VLAN ID of the network from which a Public Spot user attempts to login (source VLAN).
 The Public Spot forwards the source VLAN in its access request to the internal or external RADIUS server.
-The Public Spot uses the RADIUS attribute 81 (tunnel-private-group-ID) together with the RADIUS attributes 64 (tunnel-type) and 65 (tunnel-medium-type).
-The RADIUS server uses the source VLAN to decide whether to accept or decline the access request from the Public Spot.
+The Public Spot uses the RADIUS attribute 81 (tunnel-private-group-ID) in conjunction with the RADIUS attributes 64 (tunnel-type) and 65 (tunnel-medium-type).
+The RADIUS server can, for example, use the source VLAN to decide whether to accept or decline the access request from the Public Spot.

-If the RADIUS server accepts the request, it returns an access-accept with the RADIUS attributes mentioned above to the Public Spot.
+If the RADIUS server accepts the request, it returns the access accept to the Public Spot along with the above-mentioned RADIUS attributes.
 The Public Spot then saves the source VLAN for the client and its station list and allows the user to access the Public Spot network.

-- Use the source VLAN in conjunction with the setup parameter 2.24.47.
-This prevents Public Spot users in VLAN-separated Public Spot networks/SSIDs from authenticating once at the RADIUS server and then accessing all of the managed Public Spot networks/SSIDs. - The SOURCE_VLAN should not be confused with the VLAN_ID.
+Use the source VLAN in conjunction with the setup parameter 2.24.47.
+This prevents Public Spot users in VLAN-separated Public Spot networks/SSIDs from authenticating once at the RADIUS server and then accessing all of the managed Public Spot networks/SSIDs.

+The SOURCE_VLAN should not be confused with the VLAN_ID.
 The VLAN_ID is not sent to the RADIUS server.
 However, the Public Spot uses it to assign a VLAN ID provided by the gateway to a successfully authenticated user.